-This policy applies to all students who withdraw, drop out, or are terminated by Midwest Technical Institute and receive financial aid from the Title IV funds.
-The term "Title IV Funds" refers to Federal Pell Grants, Subsidized Federal Stafford Loans, and Federal Parent Loans for Undergraduate Students (PLUS).
+This policy applies to all students who voluntarily withdraw, drop out, or are terminated by Delta Technical College and receive financial aid from the Title IV funds.
+The term "Title IV Funds" refers to Federal Pell Grants, Subsidized Federal Stafford Loans, Unsubsidized Federal Stafford Loans, and Federal Parent Loans for Undergraduate Students (PLUS).
 An official withdrawal is when a student fails to meet MTI/DTC policies and is withdrawn from the program.
 An unofficial withdrawal is defined when a student voluntarily quits the program they were enrolled in.